Big-Data-Course-Team/Machine-Learning-with-Spark-Streaming/README.md

 # Sentiment Analysis with Spark Streaming
 Utilizing Spark Streaming to stream a corpus of tweets and their corresponding sentiment labels, this repository details the conduction of a study on the training and evaluation of multiple classification and clustering online/incremental learning ML models that are able to learn on batches of data streamed over time.
-Analysis is done on various performance metrics against varying hyperparmeter and streaming batch size values; the corresponding trends are plotted for each combination of variables under analysis.
+Analysis is done on various performance metrics against varying hyperparameter and streaming batch size values; the corresponding trends are plotted for each combination of variables under analysis.
 ## Machine Learning Pipeline
 ![image](https://user-images.githubusercontent.com/56372418/144854552-f5fd5522-6588-4866-9743-4c77e5ccbf95.png)
 ## Current Repository Structure